chi-collective/genparse/README.md

 For a comprehensive guide on how to write grammars using Lark syntax, please refer to the [official Lark documentation](https://lark-parser.readthedocs.io/en/latest/grammar.html).

-> **User tip:**
-> GenParse supports grammars with arbitrary regular expressions.
+> **💡Tip:** GenParse supports grammars with arbitrary regular expressions.
 In practice, we recommend avoiding extremely permisive regular expressions (e.g., `/.+/`) since these will lead to significantly slower inference.
 See [issue #62](https://github.com/probcomp/genparse/issues/62).

 ### 2. Create an `InferenceSetup` object